 The addition of the Super UD element was part of the design change.
 Check out that awesome 3rd lens element, a thin concave optic tightly nested between the two fluorite elements.
 Per Canon, "This lens element is so delicate that simply holding the edges of it in your hand can cause localized warping due to body heat."

-Interestingly, the 600 III lens and 400 f/2.8L IS III were the first Canon lens designs featuring new glass materials.
+Interestingly, the EF 600 III and EF 400 f/2.8L IS III lenses were the first Canon designs featuring new glass materials.
 "This glass has a comparatively higher refractive index than general low-dispersion glass, and has a low specific gravity.
 By using the new glass material in the first, large-diameter lens element [which cannot be reduced in size due to the focal length and max aperture requirements], the weight is reduced and spherical and chromatic aberration are suppressed."
 [Canon]

 Another interesting design element is the forward-positioned aperture, resulting in the largest EMD (electromagnetic diaphragm) in an EF lens or RF lens to date and representing another design challenge Canon has overcome.